Tavi Castro: Personal life

+Castro began dating Dutch fashion designer Sandra Prikker in January 2013 when Prikker found him on Body Engineers' official website.
+On January 28, 2016, it was announced that their relationship had ended and that Prikker had left Body Engineers, due to the two refusing to put up with the insults.

-On the morning of January 25, 2016, Castro was involved in a car accident on the A2 highway.
-His management confirmed that Castro was driving on the A2 highway in his Maserati GranTurismo when his car got offtrack and collided with two other cars then coming to a standstill at the crash barrier.
-Luckily Castro walked away from it with only a concussion and a few minor injuries.
+In the morning of January 25, 2016, Castro was involved in a car accident on the A2 motorway in Hagestein.
+His management confirmed that Castro was driving on the A2 in his red Maserati GranTurismo when his car veered off the road and collided with two other cars before coming to a standstill at the crash barrier.
+Castro walked away from the collision with only a concussion and a few minor injuries.

-On August 24, 2017, Tavi Castro and his girlfriend, Bulgarian fitness model and entrepreneur Yanita Yancheva became the parents of their baby daughter Avia Castro.
+On August 24, 2017, Castro and his girlfriend, Bulgarian fitness model and entrepreneur Yanita Yancheva became parents of their daughter Avia Castro.

-Popularity & The Real Aquaman
+Popularity and the Real Aquaman

-Tavi Castro has a large following on social media with 11.3 million followers on Facebook, 4.9 million followers on Instagram, and 920k followers on tik tok.
-Tavi Castro exploded in popularity online since 2022 his free diving achievements and underwater videos went viral earning him the title " The Real Aquaman" which eventually lead to Tavi Castro joining the promotional run of Aquaman and the lost Kingdom starring Jason Momoa and directed by James Wan.
-He has been recorded holding his breath without any assistance for over 6.5 minutes and diving to depths of 100 meters without scuba apparatus.
+Castro has a large following on social media with 11.3 million followers on Facebook, 4.9 million followers on Instagram and 920k followers on TikTok.
+Castro exploded in popularity online since 2022 his free diving achievements and underwater videos went viral earning him the title "The Real Aquaman" which eventually lead to Castro joining the promotional run of Aquaman and the Lost Kingdom starring Jason Momoa and directed by James Wan.
+He has been recorded holding his breath without any assistance for over 6.5 minutes and diving to depths of 100 feet without scuba apparatus.